“Lessons in Cleverness”

 A. Why does Jesus commend this dishonest man?

-A. Aa Christian, you only have room for one master.
+A. As a Christian, you only have room for one master.
 You have to choose.
 Each person must make a choice between commitment to materialistic pursuits or our commitment to God.